b---c/draft-bdc-something-something-certificate/main.md

 Client-Cert
 :      The certificate or certificate chain as a comma-separated list of `EncodedCertificate` values with the end-entity certificate first followed by any intermediate certificates.

-The `Client-Cert` header field defined herein is only for use in HTTP requests and MUST NOT to be used in HTTP responses.
+The `Client-Cert` header field defined herein is only for use in HTTP requests and MUST NOT be used in HTTP responses.

 ## Processing Rules